 Remember when writing that you are looking to fulfill the home owners needs, not your own personal requirements.

 3. Where to find international house sitting assignments

 You will find a number of international and country-based websites with house sits listed all over the world.

 The main international house sitting websites are:

-Take a look at our popular post to see which site might best suit you: The Best House Sitting Websites Compared
+But which house sitting site will work best for you?
+Take a look at our popular post – The Best House Sitting Websites Compared

-You’ll find up-to-date information on most of the well-known international and regional sites, along with prices and a feature check-list.
-Our current negotiated offers for House Sitting Magazine readers are also included.
+You’ll find up-to-date information on all of the well-known and reputable international house sitting sites, and the regional sites, along with prices and a feature check-list.
+We also include our current offers.

 Check out Facebook house sitting groups too – see below for more information on this.